IamHammadAshraf/inventory-forecast/README.md

 Thank you for checking out this project!
 If you encounter any issues, please open an issue on GitHub or reach out to us directly.
 ```

-### Explanation:
-- **Installation**: Clear instructions for cloning, installing dependencies, and running the app.
-- **Structure of the Application**: This section gives a brief overview of the project's folder structure.
-- **Mockups of Application**: The images of the various views (dashboard, login, signup, etc.) are shown as mockups.